-Wisconsin's participation in the Disability Employment Initiative (DEI) has positioned the state well for continued physical and programmatic compliance.
-As a "Round Two" DEI grant recipient, Wisconsin completed a 3-year, \$2,330,000 demonstration project, which was designed to determine if having additional human and capital resource support improved the employment outcomes of job seekers with disabilities.
+Wisconsin's participation in the Disability Employment Initiative (DEI) has well-positioned the state for continued physical and programmatic compliance.
+As a Round 2 DEI grant recipient, Wisconsin completed this 3-year, \$2,330,000 demonstration project designed to determine if having additional human and capital resource supports improves the employment outcomes of job seekers with disabilities.
 Wisconsin received a 6-month extension beginning October 1, 2014, and concluded the grant on March 31, 2015.
-During the extension period, DEI focused on developing post-DEI capacity in job seeker accessibility and staff development within the Job Centers of Wisconsin by:
+During the extension period, DEI focused on developing post-DEI capacity in job seeker accessibility and staff development within the Job Centers of Wisconsin.